jacquev6/Chrones/README.md

 *Chrones*' instrumentation can be statically disabled by passing `-DCHRONES_DISABLED` to the compiler.
 In that case, all macros provided by the header will be empty and your code will compile exactly as if it was not using *Chrones*.

+Troubleshooting: if you get an `undefined reference to chrones::global_coordinator` error, please double-check you called `CHRONABLE`.

+Known limitations:

+- `CHRONE` cannot be used outside `main`, *e.g.* in constructors and destructors of static variables

 <!-- @todo Name, label, and index -->